The Army Combat Fitness Test: Are You Ready?

 1x 30 meter tape measure

 The Army spent $63.8 million on 36,000 lanes of Army Combat Fitness Test Equipment for 1 million active duty, reserve, and national guard soldiers in 2020.
-As of August 2021, DLA (The Defense Logistics Agency, the DoD's biggest contacted supplier of goods) was soliciting bids for a 5-year contract to produce additional equipment at an estimated $13 million/year.
-The Army's own ACFT page claims to have purchased and distributed $78 million of ACFT equipment.
+As of August 2021, DLA (The Defense Logistics Agency, the DoD's biggest contracted supplier of goods) was soliciting bids for a 5-year contract to produce additional equipment at an estimated $13 million/year.
+The Army's ACFT page claims to have purchased and distributed $78 million of ACFT equipment.

-The Events
+The Army Combat Fitness Test Events

 The Army's former fitness test, the APFT, consisted of three events intended to measure muscular strength and endurance, and aerobic endurance.
-Those events were the push up, the sit up, and the two mile run.
+Those events were the push-up, the sit-up, and the two-mile run.

 Those events are:

-The 3 Repetition Maximum Deadlift (MDL): Using a 60 lb standard hex bar (trap bar) the soldier completes three repetitions, with proper form, of the heaviest deadlift they can complete.
+Using a 60 lb standard hex bar (trap bar) the soldier completes three repetitions, with proper form, of the heaviest deadlift they can complete.
 Weight ranges from 140 lb to 340 lb.

-The Standing Power Throw (SPT): The soldier uses quick, explosive movement to launch a 10 lb medicine ball rearward and overhead down the lane.
+The soldier uses quick, explosive movement to launch a 10 lb medicine ball rearward and overhead down the lane.
 The ball must land at least 4.5 meters away for the soldier to achieve a passing score.

-The Hand-Release Pushup (HRP): The soldier completes as many pushups as possible in 2 minutes, and fully extends the arms outward and away from the body before bringing the hands to just under the shoulders, and pushing up.
+The soldier completes as many pushups as possible in 2 minutes, fully extending the arms outward and away from the body before bringing the hands to just under the shoulders, and pushing up.
 The current minimum for this event is 10 repetitions with good form.

-The Leg Tuck or The Forearm Plank (LTK or PLK): Beginning from a dead hang, the soldier must flex at the knees, elbows and hips to bring both knees upward to touch both elbows.
+Beginning from a dead hang, the soldier must flex at the knees, elbows, and hips to bring both knees upward to touch both elbows.
 One repetition is required to pass.
-Alternatively, the soldier can complete a forearm plank for a minimum of 2 minutes and 9 seconds.
-The soldier must now indicate which exercise they will attempt before the test begins.
-Previously, if the soldier failed to complete one leg tuck, he or she could then try the plank.
+Alternatively, the soldier can complete a forearm plank for at least 2 minutes and 9 seconds.
+The soldier must indicate which exercise they will attempt before the test begins.
+Previously, if the soldier failed to complete one leg tuck, he or she could try the plank.

 Here's what the exercises are designed to test, and how the Army suggests you train for them: